regent-research/regent/README.md

 ## Pre-training REGENT
 Pre-train REGENT on the REGENT dataset with data from all four environment suites.
+We use two GPUs.
 ```
 HF_DATASETS_OFFLINE=True \
 accelerate launch --main_process_port=29501 scripts_regent/train_jat_regent_tokenized.py \